 UNIST debuted its newly expanded Health Care Center in the Main Administration Building, this afternoon.

-“We’ve significantly expanded our health care infrastructure to accommodate future growth, as well as to build a stronger and healthier community,” says Director Dooyoung Jung of UNIST Health Care Center.
+“We’ve significantly expanded our health care infrastructure to build a stronger and healthier community,” says Director Dooyoung Jung of UNIST Health Care Center.

 Located on the first basement level of UNIST’s Main Administration Building, the UNIST Health Care Center has expanded and renovated its space to provide quality health services for its students, faculty, and staffs.

 The center, which officially opened this afternoon, features one new exam room, one private and two group counseling rooms, a first-aid room, a recovery room, clinical laboratories, one large space with work stations for the primary care staff and an education and training room with space for future growth.

 Attended by President Mooyoung Jung and six other university officials, the ceremony was held to celebrate the newly expanded UNIST HealthCare Center and to promote the medical services provided by the center.